Kids with Bipolar Disorder

 Has your child been diagnosed with bipolar disorder?
 At 18 maybe, but at 8?
 GET A SECOND OPINION!
 (Maybe even a third and fourth!)

-Today in the US over a million children have been labelled as “bipolar”.
-These huge increases in bipolar kids have not been matched in other countries as the UK, Germany, Australia, or Japan.
+In the US today, over a million children have been labelled as “bipolar”.
+These huge increases in bipolar kids have not been matched in other developed countries such as the UK, Germany, Australia, or Japan.
 The “bipolar kids” seems to be a uniquely American phenomenon.

 Why?
 Well to start with, a lot of money has been made out of childhood bipolar disorder.